mhausenblas/reshifter/README.md

 $ outline up

-CTRL-Z -> into background, now you can edit you code and when you save it, the app is updated
+CTRL-Z -> to background, now you can edit your code and when you save it, the app is updated
 ```

 ### Use a local etcd for testing